 Each of us have the ability to make a difference.
 Don't know where to begin?
 Volunteering at your local animal shelter or becoming a foster home is a great place to start.

+The Red Dog Farm in Inverness, FL is a safe haven for dogs in transition from being in the animal shelter to finding a loving home.
 We are Randy and Wanda Moak.
 We started fostering dogs from the local shelter to make room for others.
 We understand that not all dogs can leave the shelter for reasons of illness or public safety but we firmly believe that no dog should lose its life due to shortage of space.
 We opened our home to help lessen the overcrowding in the animal shelters.
 To date we have had more than 200 adoptions from The Red Dog Farm.
 We call our home The Red Dog Farm because most of our dogs are red.
 We are not a business.
 We make no money fostering dogs, in fact quite the opposite.
 We are just two people doing what we can to be part of the solution to a society problem.
 If you would like information about how you can become a foster for the community shelters, contact us and we would be happy to share what we've learned along the way.

 Our foster dogs become part of the family.
 Crates and kennels are available, if needed, but each dog lives with the family to learn good house manners to learn how to be a family pet.